carlosror/orlando_police_calls/README.md

 The bar plots (and the density maps) are faceted according to the input selection.
 In order to keep the tables readable, the top six police calls categories are used.

-The following shows a result of crimes on Mondays, Wednesdays, and Fridays that took place during the early morning and evening time periods, faceted by day of the week
+The following shows a result of pollice calls on Mondays, Wednesdays, and Fridays that took place during the early morning and evening time periods, faceted by day of the week

 ![alt text](faceted_inputs_1.PNG "Faceted inputs")  ![alt text](faceted_result_1.PNG "Faceted results")
 <br>
-The same crime set, now faceted by time of day
+The same set of results, now faceted by time of day

 ![alt text](faceted_inputs_2.PNG "Faceted inputs")  ![alt text](faceted_result_2.PNG "Faceted results")